khrome/voxel-async-simulation/README.md

 Usage
 -----

-There is a reimagining of [voxel-hello-world](https://github.com/maxogden/voxel-hello-world), that loads materials based on what it finds in the texture pack and has a different terrain loader (that runs on the server).
-Check out the source of the [example-client](https://github.com/khrome/voxel-async-simulation/example-client.js).
+This is a reimagining of [voxel-hello-world](https://github.com/maxogden/voxel-hello-world) that loads materials based on what it finds in the texture pack and has a different terrain loader (which runs on the server).
+Check out the source of the [example-client](https://github.com/khrome/voxel-async-simulation/example-client.js) until there are more docs.
 Make sure to either change the client or to name your texturePack `'PhotoRealistic'` so you can use the client with the textures you are about to download.

 Speaking of... go [Download a Minecraft texture pack](https://www.planetminecraft.com/resources/texture_packs/) then unpack it and put your textures in a folder at the root called `texture-packs`.
 If you want you can also drop a `player.png` minecraft skin in the root directory so your avatar is textured.